Salman-H/mars-search-robot/README.md

 ### Setting Up the Simulation Environment

 > [!NOTE]
 > A *rover* is a land vehicle.
 A *robot* is an autonomous mechanical machine.
 A rover may or may not be a robot.
 It *can* be a robot if programmed for autonomy—like in this project.
-So, the terms rover and robot are used interchangeably.
+So, the terms rover and robot may be used interchangeably.

 The project is carried out in a simulation environment built with the [Unity game engine](https://unity.com/).
 You can download the simulator from the following links, depending on your OS: